Embed This Data

 - $125.9 billion

 - 4.0% growth

 - 3.8% 5-year compound annual growth

 - $7,738 per capita

 - FDI Inflow:

 The top individual income and corporate tax rates are 31 percent.
-Other taxes include a value-added tax (VAT) and a tax on real estate.
-The overall tax burden amounts to 11 percent of gross domestic income.
-Public expenditures are around 15 percent of the domestic economy.
-In 2006, the U.S. forgave 20 percent of Guatemala’s debt in exchange for protection of rain forests.
-Public debt now rests at around 25 percent of GDP.
+Other taxes include a value-added tax and a tax on real estate.
+The overall tax burden equals 12.5 percent of total domestic income.
+Government spending has amounted to 13.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.8 percent of GDP.
+Public debt is equivalent to 24.3 percent of GDP.

 Bureaucratic hurdles, including lengthy processes for launching a business and obtaining necessary permits, remain common.
 Outmoded labor regulations are rigid.
 A large portion of the workforce is employed in the informal sector.
 The state maintains few price controls but subsidizes public transport in Guatemala City, diesel fuel for trucks and buses, and electricity for low-income families.

 Trade is important to Guatemala’s economy; the value of exports and imports taken together equals 51 percent of GDP.
 The average applied tariff rate is 1.5 percent.
 Foreign and domestic investors are generally treated equally under the law, but the judicial and regulatory systems may discourage investment.
 The small financial system is dominated by bank-centered financial conglomerates.
 The foreign bank presence is small.